UTOSS/community/README.md

 This repo is the starting point for becoming a contributor to our club!

+Interested in learning more or joining us?
+Please fill out our [Interest Form][outreach-form].

 ## Divisions

 UTOSS has three distinct divisions: Software, Hardware, and Outreach.